3.5 year old Health Assessment

 Kindy or Sessional?(long day care kindergarten or sessional kindergarten)

-Little Learners Early Education is a recognised Government funded approved kindergarten program, which are run by bachelor trained early childhood teachers in the two years before school.
+Little Learners Early Education is a recognised Government funded approved kindergarten program, is run by bachelor trained early childhood teachers in the two years before school.

-These programs are integrated into the long day care hours and provides families the flexibility to work.
+These programs are integrated into the long day care hours and provide families the flexibility to work.